This Is Spinal Tap: Background

 Michael McKean and Christopher Guest met while in college in New York City in the late 1960s, and they played music together.
 They worked with Harry Shearer and Rob Reiner on a TV pilot in 1978 for a sketch comedy show called The TV Show, which featured a parody rock band called Spinal Tap.
-During production of that sketch (while being burned with oil from on-stage effect) McKean and Guest began to improvise, inventing characters that became David St. Hubbins and Nigel Tufnel.
+During production of that sketch (while being burned with oil from an on-stage effect) McKean and Guest began to improvise, inventing characters that became David St. Hubbins and Nigel Tufnel.

 Guest had previously played guitar under the name "Nigel Tufnel" on Michael McKean and David Lander's album Lenny and the Squigtones.

 Development

-The entire film was shot in Los Angeles County, over a period of about five weeks.
+The entire film was shot in Los Angeles over a period of about five weeks on handheld 16mm cameras.
 The visit to Elvis Presley's grave was filmed in a park in Altadena, with a mock-up of the grave site.
 The band sings "Heartbreak Hotel" because that was the only Elvis song for which producer Karen Murphy could obtain rights.

 Rob Reiner procured $60,000 from Marble Arch Productions to write a screenplay with McKean, Guest and Shearer, based on the Spinal Tap characters.
 They realized after a few days of writing that no script could capture the kind of movie they wanted to make, so they decided instead to shoot a short demo of the proposed film.
-They shopped the demo around to various studios but had no takers, until television writer-producer Norman Lear decided to back the project.
+They shopped the demo around to various studios but had no takers, until television writer-producer Norman Lear decided to back the project, providing them with a budget of $2 million.

 Virtually all dialogue in the film is improvised.
 Actors were given outlines indicating where scenes would begin and end and character information necessary to avoid contradictions, but everything else came from the actors.
 As often as possible, the first take was used in the film, to capture natural reactions.
 Reiner wanted to list the entire cast as writers on the film to acknowledge their contributions, but the Writers' Guild objected, and so only he, Guest, McKean, and Shearer received writing credit.

 Veteran documentary cameraman Peter Smokler worked as cinematographer on the film.
 Smokler had great instincts for camera placement on set, according to Reiner, and is responsible for the film's handheld cinéma vérité style—although the cinematographer did not understand what was supposed to be funny about the movie.
 With Smokler behind the camera, the film was shot not as a feature film, but as a documentary, without a script or traditional shooting schedule.
 So much footage was filmed (over 100 hours) that it eventually required three editors to complete the film.